sifzerda/ImageUp/README.md

 ## (6) Dev Stuff: Building:

 ### Tech used:
-- Axios:
+- axios: promise-based JavaScript library and API to make asynchronous HTTP requests.
-- react-dropzone: For handling 'drag-and-drop' file uploads
+- react-dropzone: library for handling 'drag-and-drop' file uploads.
-- multer: middleware for handling file uploading
+- multer: middleware for handling file uploading.
-- cors:
+- ~~cors:~~
-- ~~formik~~ replaced with matter.js
+- formik: react library for form building and processing.
-- yup:
+- yup: schema builder for value parsing and validation.
 - ~~busboy:~~ used in combination with multer, a node.js module for parsing HTML form data.

 1. <u>'...:</u> ...